 In ROMS, the vertical speed is computed from the continuity equation.
-As expected, the spatial patterns of the vertical speed are therefore identical with that of the divergence, but only for the divergence in the top layer and the vertical speed at the base of that layer.
-In contrast, the horizontal distribution of the vertical speed at 5-m depth (Fig. 7d) still resembles the top layer divergence, but with significant differences.
+As expected, the spatial patterns of the vertical speed are therefore identical to that of the divergence but only for the divergence in the top layer and the vertical speed at the base of that layer.
+In contrast, the horizontal distribution of the vertical speed at 5 m of depth (Fig. 7d) still resembles the top-layer divergence but with significant differences.
 The most striking discrepancy is that the thin filaments of convergent flow belonging to Class I (Fig. 7c) are not at all reflected by the vertical motion pattern.
 On the other hand, the vertical motions related to the internal wave packets discussed above are still clearly visible.
 To explain this disagreement, Fig. 9 shows a zonal section of the vertical speed, together with the potential density and the meridional velocity.
-The vertical motion induced by the internal waves attains speeds of up to ± 20 m day-1 (≈ 0.2 mm s-1) and the signal is pronounced over the entire vertical range between the surface and 10-m depth; by contrast, the magnitude at the location of the front barely exceeds 5 m day-1 (≈ 0.06 mm s-1) and the vertical speed diminishes with increasing depth.
-Apparently, the major surplus (deficit) of mass created by the frontal convergence (divergence) at the surface, is discharged (imported) by the frontal jet or the secondary divergent circulation (cf. Fig. 1 in McWilliams et al. (2009), or Bleck et al. (1988)).
-As such a horizontal discharge/import mechanism is not available in a pure internal wave field, the only way to respond to any non-zero divergences is by vertical motion; this is explained in more detail in Section 4.4.4.
-In contrast to these rather moderate vertical velocities, extreme values around ± 250 m day-1 (equivalent to ≈ 3 mm s-1) are associated with the above mentioned Class III textures.
+The vertical motion induced by the internal waves attains speeds of up to $\pm 20 \,\mathrm{m}\,\mathrm{d}^{-1}$ ($\approx 0.2 \,\mathrm{mm}\,\mathrm{s}^{-1}$), and the signal is pronounced over the entire vertical range between the surface and 10 m of depth; by contrast, the magnitude at the location